SantoriniDave.com

 1. Carpe Diem

-Understated, romantic retreat with exceptional dining, a decadent spa, and an infinity pool with panoramic views over the island.
+Understated, romantic retreat with a decadent spa and an infinity pool with panoramic views over the island.
 All suites offer private plunge pools (6 heated, 4 unheated) and excellent sunrise/sunset views.
-Their 1-to-1 guest-staff ratio and 24-hour butler service guarantee an unparalleled experience.
+Great for a honeymoon vibe but a little isolated.
+A rental car is highly recommended if you stay here.

 Adults-only suites, all featuring private kitchenettes, dining areas, and outdoor hot tubs or heated plunge pools.
 Great views and food from the in-house a la carte restaurant.
 Most suites accommodate two, but the 2-bedroom Cabana suite sleeps four.